eaglewarrior/Data-analysis-python-projects/README.md

 2) Naive Bayes data-analysis
 In this project i have applied the naives bayes algorithm to weather dataset which predicts whether it should go for playing or not ,diabetes prediction dataset and breast cancer detection dataset.

+3) Parts of speech tagger
+A parts of speech tagger where if we put a sentence in pos_tag function we get value of which parts of speech each word of that sentence belong to .Pos tagger is used for Grammar correction system ,Sentiment Analysis etc.

+4) Product Recommender
+I have used Term Frequency and Inverse Document Frequency (TF — IDF)and cosine_similarities to find the similarity between products in database and recommend common product to the selected product by consumer.

+5) Stock market analysis using apple stock data  base I have used apple stock market latest data set from google.finance.com and applied regression models on it to check out the predictions.

+6) Product recomender using image processing in matlab I have used HSV and Gabor radon algorithm to extract texture and color features of a image and later calculate euclidean distance between the query vector and the database of feature factor of images and best 10 images would be displayed.